 - In collaboration with the Parkinson’s specialist neurologists who led the development of the PDCS, My PD Journey introduced the scale to an audience of more than 60 political and medical stakeholders in the European Parliament in Brussels in February 2016.
 It was later presented at the 20th International Congress of Parkinson’s Disease and Movement Disorders in Berlin in June 2016.

 - The results of the first validation study were published in January 2018 in the European Journal of Neurology.
 Results of the study concluded that the PDCS appears to be a feasible, acceptable, reproducible and valid scale.

-- A second and more extensive validation study, aimed at reaffirming the first study’s findings, has recently been completed and is currently awaiting publication.
+- A second and more extensive validation study, aimed at reaffirming the first study’s findings, was completed in July 2018 and is currently awaiting publication.
 This study involved 22 centres and 700 patients across 14 countries.